Bulaan Buruugaa Ngali ...we weave together, Publication

-Arts Northern Rivers has released Bulaan Buruugaa Ngali, We Weave Together, a special publication preserving weaving practices of Bundjalung women.
+Arts Northern Rivers has released Bulaan Buruugaa Ngali ...we weave together, a special publication preserving weaving practices of Bundjalung women.

 Over the past four years, Arts Northern Rivers has conducted workshops where local weavers generously shared their knowledge and techniques with Aboriginal communities across the Bundjalung region.
 These workshops have united women from Bundjalung and beyond, revitalising age-old weaving practices.
 The publication captures the enduring reclamation journey, sharing stories of Elders, exploring historical museum collections, and outlining traditional plant species and harvesting techniques, inviting others to learn this ancient Bundjalung artform.